If you need a professional proofreader then you’re in the right place.

 A retired classroom teacher, I started my freelance proofreading business in January 2017, when my health deteriorated.

-I began as an Entry Level Member of the Society of Editors and Proofreaders (SfEP) in January 2016.
+I began as an Entry Level Member of the Chartered Institute of Editing and Proofreading (CIEP) in January 2016.
 Then I upgraded to Intermediate Member in February 2018 by training and gaining experience as a proofreader.

 My background …